2023 Drive, Chip and Putt National Finals | Sunday updates

-AUGUSTA (WJBF) – The best junior golfers in the world have taken center stage at Augusta National Golf Club for the Drive, Chip and Putt National Finals.
+AUGUSTA (WJBF) – The best junior golfers in the world took center stage at Augusta National Golf Club for the Drive, Chip and Putt National Finals on Sunday.
 The event serves as a glimpse at the future of golf.
 Five competitors in this week’s Augusta National Women’s Amateur were former Drive, Chip and Putt National finalists.

 Eighty junior golfers representing 29 U.S. states and two Canadian provinces earned an invitation to compete in the event that has become a tradition on the Sunday prior to the Masters Tournament.